Skip to content

 How much weight loss are we really talking about?

 Novo Nordisk's approval announcement for the pill highlighted 16.6% mean weight loss in OASIS 4 using the "if people stayed on treatment" estimand.
-The same launch materials also described the broader treatment-policy readout as roughly 14%.
-Older explainers often quote 13.6%, which comes from that more real-world style analysis.
+The same launch materials also pegged the broader treatment-policy readout at roughly 14%.
+Older explainers tend to quote 13.6%, which comes from that more real-world style analysis.

 The classic injectable benchmark, STEP 1, reported 14.9% mean weight loss at 68 weeks for weekly semaglutide 2.4 mg.

-The safe way to read those numbers is not "the pill beats the shot" or "the shot crushes the pill."
-These were different trials, in different timeframes, with different analytic frames.
-So this is not a clean head-to-head.
+The honest way to read those numbers isn't "the pill beats the shot" or "the shot crushes the pill."
+These were different trials, run in different timeframes, with different analytic frames.
+Nobody put them in the same room.

 What you can say with confidence: